solita/solita.github.com/_posts/2020-03-18-http-security-headers.md

 ![onion](/img/http-security-headers/onion.jpg)

-The purpose of aforementioned security controls is to provide defense against attacks in a layered fashion.
-If one security control fails, there is another lower in the stack.
+The purpose of the aforementioned security controls is to provide defense against attacks in a layered fashion.
+If one security control fails, there is another deeper in the stack.
 This deters the attacker and gives the defender more time to contain the threat before the next control is breached.
 Like when an onion is peeled, every layer brings more tears.

 ## Already fscked? :|